An expert “take” on steps to take before your crowdfunding campaign goes live.

 Crowdfunding has revolutionized the art of investing and raising financial support for emerging startups.
 Thanks to the help of platforms such as Kickstarter and IndieGoGo, thousands of small businesses and entrepreneurs have been able to bring their ideas to the market.
-Despite its economic breakthroughs that have produced a more convenient method to commercial success, crowdfunding is no walk in the park.
+Despite its economic breakthroughs that have produced a more convenient method for commercial success, crowdfunding is no walk in the park.
 In fact, carrying out an effective crowdfunding campaign can be a very challenging endeavor.
 More campaigns fail than those that succeed.
 This does not mean that the startup is lacking creativity or their ideas are inadequate.
-Campaigns mostly fail due to lack of preparation.
-Below lists the most important steps to take prior to launching a crowdfunding campaign.
+Most campaigns fail due to lack of preparation.
+The list below describes the most important steps to take before launching a crowdfunding campaign.
 The AH Marketing Group was directly involved in the crowdfunding campaigns discussed in this article.

 Establish a Solid Following

 Many startups make the mistake of diving into a campaign thinking that the Kickstarter or IndieGoGo community will be enough to complete campaign goals.
 The truth is that you want your brand to already have a buzz of enthusiastic support from your target audience.
 These supporters will be more than willing to contribute to your cause.
 You don’t need a huge following but you definitely want a network of support already established from friends, family, and colleagues.
 Campaigns that accomplish 30% of their target within the first week of launch are more likely to succeed.
-The best way to reach that 30% milestone is to have a loyal group of supporters donates on the first day.
+The best way to reach that 30% milestone is to have a loyal group of supporters composed of friends and family who have committed to donate on the first day.
 Just look at the Arki by ZITKO: a wristband that would optimize a user’s walking habits and posture.
 The startup raised $164,262 of their initial $100,000 goal, and 75% of their backers were from an established fan base, friends, and family.
 Now that’s what we call “solid.”

 Consistent Public Relations and Social Networking Prior to the Launch